NLP-Knowledge-Graph/NLP-KG-WebApp/README.md

 # NLP Knowledge Graph

-This repository contains the code, link to the demo video, and link to the NLP-KG web application for the study: *"NLP-KG: A System for Exploratory Search of Scientific Literature in Natural Language Processing"* accepted to ACL 2024 System Demonstrations.
+This repository contains the code, link to the demo video, and link to the NLP-KG web application for the study: *"NLP-KG: A System for Exploratory Search of Scientific Literature in Natural Language Processing"* published at ACL 2024 System Demonstrations.

 🖥️ NLP-KG web application: [https://nlpkg.sebis.cit.tum.de](https://nlpkg.sebis.cit.tum.de)